-Mental games, also known as psychological games, originated in studying psychology and human interactions.
+Mental games, also known as psychological games, originated from the study of psychology and human interactions.
 While pinpointing a precise genesis is difficult, comprehension of mind games and their impact on human behavior has evolved.

 Psychologists and social scientists have long been fascinated by the complexities of the human intellect, feelings, and social dynamics.
 As a result, they've looked at several facets of human interaction, such as power dynamics, manipulation, and strategic thinking.